codahale/sneaker/README.md

 sneaker pack example/* example.tar.enc --key-id=deb207cd-d3a7-4777-aca0-01fbceb4c927
 ```

-This allows you to unpack your secrets in environments with no access to
+This allows you to unpack your secrets in environments which don't have
-the key used to store your secrets.
+access to the key used to store your secrets.

 #### Unpacking Secrets